cw: violence, blades, persecution, body control, body horror

 Still, there are tons of Andros out there.
 She can’t be the least efficient model.
 She hasn’t fallen that far, though self awareness isn’t her strongest algorithm.

-There’s a pain that claws at her, but it doesn’t claw to break chassis, bleed her Apocheir.
+There’s a pain that claws at her, but it doesn’t claw to break chassis, bleed her affect spark.
 She’s kept it even, domesticated it in a way.

 Something that fears in such a primal way that no-one should allow it to breed.